Grigsby Cactus Gardens

 These are great pot plants and impressive ground plants in areas that don't get too wet or have ground freeze.
 They start growing in late winter or very early spring.
 Not hard to grow.
 A book is now available.

 STAINESII (F. PILOSUS)This plant has very bright curved red spines and big orange/red/yellow flowers.
 When old enough it grows in 12" wide columns and branches from the base.
 In the wild, you can see 5-6 foot plants with 8-10 columns.
 It's quite a sight!
 Very colorful and not hard to grow.
-3½" body (5" including spines).$6.50 (plus $2.00 surcharge)
+Nice 3½" seed grown.$6.50

 GYMNOCACTUS

 VIERECKIIA clone with a white wool cap, black and white spines and a violet-pink flower that makes this an outstanding species.
-2½"-3" offsetting.$5.00
+2½"-3" offsetting.$5.50

 GYMNOCALYCIUM